winitzki/scall/roadmap.md

 - No `Sort`, only `Type` and `Kind`, while `Kind` is not typeable.
 - `(λ(x : X) → expr) : (∀(x : X) → expr)`
 - `f a b c` and `x : X` expressions.
-- `Natural`, `Natural/fold`, `Natural/isZero`, `+`, `Natural/subtract`
+- `Natural`, `Natural/fold`, `Natural/isZero`, `+`, `Natural/subtract`.
 - No `Bool` but implement `Bool` as `∀(a : Type) → a → a → a` and implement utility methods for `Bool`.
-- `let a = b in e` and `let a : A = b in c` like in Dhall; but no shortcut of `let x = a let y = b`.
+- `let a = b in e` but no `let a : A = b in c` like in Dhall; perhaps with shortcut `let x = a let y = b in ...`.
 - Imports of files only (no http, no env vars).
 No sha256, no alternative imports, no `missing`, no `as Text` etc. Imports are cached though (for referential transparency).
+Relative path only, from current directory (the imported expression must begin with `./`).
+Or no imports at all.
 - No text strings.
 This just complicates the implementation with escapes, multiline strings, interpolation, etc.
-- No products or co-products, encode them
+- No products or co-products, - just Church-encode them if needed.
-- No built-in `Option` or `List` type constructors
+- No built-in `Option` or `List` type constructors.
-- No `assert` or `a === b`
+- No `assert` or `a === b`.
-- No CBOR support
+- No CBOR support.

 Implement µDhall and verify that:
-- There are no stack overflows, even with very deeply nested data
+- There are no stack overflows, even with very deeply nested data.
-- There are no performance bottlenecks, even with large normal forms
+- There are no performance bottlenecks, even with large normal forms.
-- There is no problem with highly repetitive data or highly repetitive normal forms
+- There is no problem with highly repetitive data or highly repetitive normal forms.
-- Export to Scala expressions

 Try implementing "gas" in order to limit the run time of evaluating the beta-normal form and to reject space-leaks and time-leaks (preferably at compile time).

+Try various implementation ideas.

 ## Implement type refinement